 Report Writing Course

-The EDL7T course has been designed to train students in the disciplines required to become skilled writers of effective company reports.
+ESTON’s EDL7T course has been designed to train students in the disciplines required to become skilled writers of effective company reports.
 As you progress through the report writing course, you will learn about the fundamental skills and finer points that must be fully understood by those who wish to become successful report writers.
 The Writing Effective Reports distance learning training course comprises Study Notes and tutor-assessed Exercises that build into the most comprehensive, career-enhancing study programme of its kind available.
-Subjects covered include relevant topics and skills, such as Information Research and Management, Searching the Internet for Information, Decision Making, Procedure Writing, Writing Précis, Writing in English and Analysing Comprehension, which are all of considerable practical value.
-This report writing course includes full tutorial support for a period of one year.
+Subjects covered include relevant topics and skills, such as: Information Research and Management, Searching the Internet for Information, Decision Making, Procedure Writing, Writing Précis, Writing in English and Analysing Comprehension, which are all of considerable practical value.
+This report writing course includes full tutorial support for a period of six months.

 About this Course